-Dreyfuss is a Doctor of Musical Arts candidate at Stony Brook University, where she studies with Jennifer Frautschi and Arnaud Sussmann.
-She previously completed her Master of Music degree at Stony Brook, and earned her Bachelor of Arts in French literature, with honors, from Princeton University.
+Dreyfuss earned her Doctor of Musical Arts and Master of Music degrees from Stony Brook University, and holds a Bachelor of Arts in French literature, with honors, from Princeton University.
 Her teachers and mentors include Jennifer Frautschi and Arnaud Sussmann at Stony Brook University, Elizabeth Chang and Louise Behrend at the Pre-College division of The Juilliard School, and Ryan Meehan of the Calidore String Quartet.
 For more information, please visit www.katedreyfuss.com.

 Praised as "beguiling" (Chicago Tribune) and a "superb performer" (Chicago Classical Review), JOSH GRAHAM is a percussionist based in Chicago.
 As a chamber musician and soloist, Josh has had the pleasure of performing throughout the United States and Canada.
 He has commissioned and premiered dozens of new works for percussion, including pieces by George Tsontakis, Jessie Montgomery, Charles Peck, Timo Andres, Matthew Barnson, Dave Hollinden, Lera Auerbach, Thomas Kotcheff, Sean Calhoun, Aaron Holloway-Nahum, and Katherine Pukinskis, among many others.